-The Council's stock of dwellings decreased during the year from 8,221 to 8,211, a net decrease of 10 dwellings.
-In addition to the units listed below, the Council also owns the freehold on 3,810 properties with leaseholders paying service charges and contributing towards the cost of major works to the block.
+The Council's stock of dwellings decreased during the year from 8,221 to 8,211, a net increase of 83 dwellings.
+In addition to the units listed below, the Council also owns the freehold on 3,810properties with leaseholders paying service charges and contributing towards the cost of major works to the block.